WebDevStudios/custom-post-type-ui/readme.txt

 9. Help/support screen.

 == Changelog ==

+= 1.0.5 =
+* Explicitly set the post type and taxonomy rewrite slugs as the registered slug if no custom ones provided.
+* Prevent cptui.js from loading where it is not needed.

 = 1.0.4 =
 * Fixed incorrect boolean order for hierarchical taxonomies and default value.